shaharyakir/tontutorials/03-client/index.md

 * Go to [botfather](https://t.me/botfather) and create a bot

-* Expose your web app using ngrok (TODO - ?)

-* Set the menu button URL:
+* Set the menu button URL to your github pages site:

   * In Telegram's chat with botfather, type /mybots